aleksejmutic/increda-backend/README.md

 - Visual kanban boards for task progress
 - Incremental updates to tasks and sprints
 - Fully responsive UI built with React
-- Backend powered by Spring Boot with JPA/H2 database
+- Backend powered by Spring Boot with Hibernate (JPA) and PostgreSQL

 ---